cpliakas/dynamo-db-odm/README.md

 // Assume that the "Thread" entity's table uses the hash and range primary key
 // type containing the forumName and subject attributes.

-// Load the entity from the primary key's hash and range attributes.
+// Load the entity from the hash and range keys
 $book = $dm->read('Thread', array('PHP Libraries', 'Using the DynamoDB ODM'));
 ```